rebeclem/aphids/melanaphis.md

 # Mitogenome for Melanaphis

 There is a new record of *Melanaphis donacis* that we are going to publish the mitochondria for.
+See [slides](https://docs.google.com/presentation/d/1fB6wcH7Kjw6_khCZ0AYpPzKS0llJpJWXhWnbF_noTDA/edit#slide=id.g286a9352028_0_34)

 ## Try with [mitofinder](https://github.com/RemiAllio/MitoFinder)
     * On an interactive node, activate environment, load miniconda, and then `conda install mitofinder megahit python=2.7`.